 This is a fun Halloween project for gardeners!
 It’s silly and quirky, and it puts a smile on everyone’s face.
 Turn your Jack-o-Lantern into a Jack-o-PLANTern this year for a fun garden therapy project using these simple DIY instructions.

 Making your own is a really simple project.
 Heading out to a garden center will be the most time consuming and, might I add, dangerous.
-You will have to show some restraint if you don’t want to come home with a carload of colourful grasses, kale and other fall beauties.
+You will have to show some restraint if you don’t want to come home with a carload of colorful grasses, kale, and other fall beauties.

 …and ‘hats’ with cabbage.

-Fill solid around the roots of the plants (remove the plastic pots) and pack it in through the eyes and mouth.
+Fill soil around the roots of the plants (remove the plastic pots) and pack it in through the eyes and mouth.
 Leave space for sedum and ornamental kale as eyes and teeth.

 I tried swapping out the kale and sedum in different jack-o-lantern eyes until I got the look that I liked.

 4. Now set your pumpkin out in the cool fall air and water periodically.
 After Halloween, remove the plants and make a pretty fall planter or use them to pretty up the garden.
 Compost the whole pumpkin and the soil and you will be well on your way to a greener garden next year.